What is VR Learning?

 What are some examples of VR educational experiences?

-Meg Languages is currently working to bring virtual reality to the classroom by applying principles and methods of VR in education within the Culture Quest, an immersive cultural experience set on the Great Wall of China.
-When students enter the Chinese Culture Quest, they are dropped into a virtual landscape containing an imaginary version of the Great Wall.
+Meg Languages is currently working to bring virtual reality to the classroom by applying principles and methods of VR in education within the Culture Quest, an immersive cultural experience comprised of augmented reality, 360 videos, and VR learning.
+When students enter the VR Quest, they are dropped into a virtual landscape containing an imaginary version of the Great Wall of China.
 As they explore, a mythical Nian Beast soars above them, wandering red pandas deliver clues about gameplay and the students’ learning missions, and an audioscape of birdsong and gentle winds accompanies them.
 This immersive experience invites students to discover Chinese cultural norms related to birthdays: how do you politely ask someone’s age?
 What gifts and gift wrapping are appropriate?
 For a traditional monetary gift in a red envelope (hongbao), which lucky numbers are preferred?

 Students enjoy a sense of spatial freedom and agency as they wander the map and complete activities related to their cultural learning.
 Who’s delivering the learning content?
 A very friendly crew of animals who happen to represent the Chinese Zodiac.
 In this exciting learning environment, students participate in a story-based structure that promotes intercultural understanding.
 Their first set of missions culminates with a Zodiac animal’s birthday party; then students embark on further learning about Lunar New Year celebrations across Eastern and Southeastern Asia.